Optimal collision-energy range for realizing macroscopic high-baryon-density matter

 When comparing MF with Cascade, one finds that $V_3(\rho_{\rm th};t)$ is more suppressed in MF.
 This is because the repulsive mean field~\cite{Nara:2021fuu} makes the matter less compressed~\cite{fullpaper}.
 The mean-field effect becomes more important for lower collision energies, especially for $\sqsNN \lesssim 3.0\;{\rm GeV}$.
 The comparison between MF and FS shows that $V_3(\rho_{\rm th};t)$ is enhanced by the interaction.
-Due to the collisions, the particles are decelerated and gather around the collision point, forming a dense region.
+Due to collisions, the particles are decelerated and gather around the collision point, forming up a dense region.
+Note that the achievable density for FS can na\"ively be estimated as $\rho/\rho_0 \approx \sqsNN/m_N$ (with $m_N \approx 1\;{\rm GeV}$ being the nucleon mass) due to the Lorentz contraction, provided that the colliding nuclei are uniform.
+In reality, however, the maximum density can exceed this value significantly (i.e., $V_3 > 0$ even for $\rho_{\rm th}/\rho_0 > \sqsNN/m_N$) because of the non-uniform density distribution inside the colliding ions due to event-by-event fluctuations.

 In order to examine the $\sqsNN$ dependence observed in Fig.~\ref{fig:V3} quantitatively, we show ${\rm max}[V_3(\rho_{\rm th};t)]$ and $\tau(\rho_{\rm th})$ as functions of $\sqsNN$ in Fig.~\ref{fig:V3tau}.
 It shows that ${\rm max}[V_3(\rho_{\rm th};t)]$ grows and saturates with increasing $\sqsNN$.
 Meanwhile, $\tau(\rho_{\rm th})$ decreases except for $\rho_{\rm th}/\rho_0\ge5$ at low collision energies, where the formation of the region with $\rho(x)>\rho_{\rm th}$ scarcely occurs.